puldavid87/CNN_Architectures_Benchmarking_Edge_Devices/README.md

 | VGG	| 0.9444 |	0.8945 |	0.75	 | 0.855 | 	0.7814 |

 ### Model Configuration 2:

+This model configuration got the highest scores since the architectures were unfrozen several layers to fine-tune the pre-trained weights with the new domain.
+Consequently, this configuration was taken into consideration in the following steps.

 | Model |	Birds Detection | 	Waste classification | 	Solar Panels crack detection | 	Tomato illness detection |	Satellite imagery |
 |-------|-------|-----------|---------|----------|------------|